The Greatness of Mariano, Part 3

 All-Americans: Elton Brand (National POY), Trajan Langdon (2nd)

-Had they won the final against UConn, I think they would be number one.
+Had they won the final against UConn, they would be number one.
 This team is arguably the greatest team in the history of college basketball to not win the national championship.
 There are other candidates; 1974 UCLA, 1992 UNLV, and 2015 Kentucky come to mind.
 But this team was unreal.

 Let’s start with the roster.
 I was looking at teams that had 3+ players on my list of the Top 100 players in ACC history.
 Here they are: